-In inconclusive cases in which no harassment can be proven against the accused or malice established against the accuser, the incident report will remain in the files referred to above in order to fully document the complaint so that any future occurrences may be examined in light of a possible pattern.
-In inconclusive cases where there are no subsequent reports of similar incidents with five (5) years from the date of the original report, the report, at the sole discretion of the Superintendent, may be purged from the file.
+In inconclusive cases where there are no subsequent reports of similar incidents with seven (7) years from the date of the original report, the report, at the sole discretion of the Superintendent, may be purged from the file.

 V. DISCIPLINARY ACTION: